Windmill Church of England Primary School

 Do Everything in love

 1 Corinthians 16:14: Do everything in love

-Guided by God’s love, our courage, compassion and advocacy inspire others and nurtures self-belief, resilience and confidence.
+Guided by God’s love, our belief, courage, compassion and advocacy cultivate a love of ourselves, a love of others and a love of learning.
 As one community and one family, we flourish academically, socially, morally and spiritually achieving our dreams and showing the world just who we are.

 Why is vision important?

 Having a distinctly Christian vision is the foundation for a CofE school.
 It lies at the heart of who we are, what we aspire to be and how we get there.
 When the vision is living and breathing in a school it underpins every aspect of school life and makes the school incredibly special.

 Windmill CofE has a very strong vision that lives large in our school and enables us to be our best in all that we do.